-The only thing that beats a castle is an abandoned castle – and that’s exactly what you’ll get on the banks of the River Corrib when you come face to face with the impossibly picturesque Menlo Castle.
-And, like all good castles, there is a certain amount of mystery and tragedy attached to the castle and has been abandoned since a fire broke out some years ago…
+Your Ireland adventure simply isn’t complete without a few castle visits.
+The only thing that beats a castle is an abandoned castle – and that’s exactly what you’ll get from the picturesque Menlo Castle.
+Like all good castles there is a certain amount of mystery and tragedy attached to it – this one has been abandoned since a fire broke out some years ago…

-Dating back to 1565, Menlo Castle was home to the Blake family (English nobility), but the daughter died – or mysteriously disappeared – in the fire.
+Dating back to 1565, Menlo Castle was home to the Blake family (English nobility), until the fire.
 The castle has been slowly reclaimed by the natural landscape and is almost completely covered in ivy and other creeping vegetation.
 Just a half an hour walk from town, it’s one of the very best off the beaten track things to do in Galway.

 You should always have emergency cash hidden on you – pick up this awesome security belt with its hidden pocket before you travel, it’s perfect for hiding money, a passport photocopy.

 If Ireland is known around the world for one thing and one thing only, it’s probably pubs.
-And you’re in Galway, so you should definitely at least spend one of your nights here in a traditional Irish pub.
-These are all about warmth, talking to the person next to you, getting to know complete strangers, listening to traditional Irish music -(often being played live in the pub itself), and generally good craic – that means fun.
+And you’re in Galway, so you should at least spend one of your nights here in a traditional Irish pub.
+These are all about warmth, talking to the person next to you, listening to traditional Irish music (usually live), and generally good craic.

-Let me tell you, some of the pubs in Galway are truly majestic once you step inside.
+Galway’s pubs are truly majestic once you step inside.
 You could just dive into the nearest one for one of the best things to do in Galway at night, or you could choose from a few recommendations.
-Tig Coili is a quirky place with a lot of charm; The Quays is set in a 400 year old building and has a great, homely feeling; if it’s a sunny day, you should head to the beer garden at O’Connell’s Bar.
+Tig Coili is a quirky place with a lot of charm; The Quays is set in a 400 year old building and has a great, homely feeling; and the beer garden at O’Connell’s Bar is perfect for a sunny day.
 Oh, and do expect random, improvised traditional Irish jam sessions.